Knowledge Base

 - On this channel, a short-model will also respond to T2•R, T3, and T3•R remotes.

-- When you factory reset a short-model, it will revert to Channel 0, but its remote control will not.
-However, because Channel 0 is universal, the short-model will still respond to the short-model remote.
+- When you factory reset a short-model, it reverts to Channel 0, but the remote keeps its channel setting.
+Because Channel 0 is universal, they’ll still work together.

 FAQs